Hello1958/Pig-Latin-Translator/README.md

-Pig Latin Translator:

-This is a Pig Latin translator (obviously).
-To use the decode function on this translator, you will need a Google AI API key.
-You can get one here: https://aistudio.google.com/app/apikey with your Google account.
-To use this API key, go into the decode.py module and paste in your API key.
-The API key is supposed to be fed in as a string.
-Do not remove the quotation marks.
+This is a Pig Latin translator.
+To get started, navigate to the decode module (aptly named decode.py).
+From lines 1 to 11 you will see guidlines on how to use the google generative ai library and how to get your Google AI API key.
+To use this key, go to line 18 (where it says os.environ["API_KEY"] = "") and paste in your key within the parentheses.
+(There are definetely better ways to do this, but I don't care.)
+Once you have this set up, navigate to the file named Pig Latin Translator.py and run it.
+You should be able to access the translator through this.